- Recycling, rubbish and waste

 Please remove out of date food from the packaging this allows both the food and the plastic packaging to be recycled.
 The plastic packaging will need to go into the maroon box.

 The food and garden waste collection service is strictly limited to one bin per household.
 To dispose of additional garden waste you can place up to five garden waste sacks next to your brown bin for collection.
+Please note we are no longer selling paper garden waste sacks, any garden waste sacks must be used before your brown bin is collected.
 Garden waste can also be composted at home or taken to the reuse and recycling centres for free.

 A red tag may be placed on your brown bin if it cannot be fully emptied for some reason, the wrong material is put into the bin or if more then one bin is placed out for collection.
 Overweight bins may not be collected as they pose a health and safety risk to collection crews.
 In addition bins 'compacted' with garden waste may not be fully emptied when they are tipped onto the vehicle.